 Littered with sun bleached butt ends.

-You watch from inside someone else’s face
+inside someone else’s face

 Hypnotized and wary.